-Title II, Part A, the Improving Teacher State Formula Grants program, is the primary federal funding under the Elementary and Secondary Education Act to support a high quality teacher in every classroom.
-The program, funded at $2.9 billion in FY08, targets high poverty districts and funds a broad array of allowable activities such as support for certification including alternative certification, teacher mentoring and induction, intensive professional development, recruitment, retention, and merit-based teacher and principal pay strategies as well as class size reduction.
-This study of professional development in early reading provides important information for districts and schools using grants for this aspect of the program.
+Title II, Part A, the Improving Teacher State Formula Grants program, is the primary federal funding under the Elementary and Secondary Education Act to support a high-quality teacher in every classroom.
+The program, funded at $2.9 billion in Fiscal Year 2010, targets high-poverty districts and funds a broad array of allowable activities such as support for certification including alternative certification, teacher mentoring and induction, intensive professional development, recruitment, retention, and merit-based teacher and principal pay strategies as well as class size reduction.
+This study of professional development in early reading provides an important source of information for the professional development aspect of the Title II program.

 Professional development (PD) of teachers is viewed as a vital tool in school improvement efforts, but experts have raised a concern that much currently implemented PD is not sufficiently intensive or focused on subject matter knowledge to be effective.
-This study tested two PD interventions that draw on findings from the National Reading Panel and are of significantly longer than average duration.
-The study examined:
+This study tested two PD interventions that drew on findings from the National Reading Panel and were of significantly longer than average duration.

-The two interventions evaluated were (1) an 8-day, content-focused institute series that begins in the summer and goes through the school year, based on the Language Essentials for Teachers of Reading and Spelling (LETRS) curriculum (treatment A) and (2) the institute series plus coaching during the school year by an in-school reading specialist, with coach training by the Consortium for Reading Excellence (CORE) (treatment B).
+The two interventions evaluated were (1) an 8-day, content-focused institute series that began in the summer and went through the school year, based on the Language Essentials for Teachers of Reading and Spelling (LETRS) curriculum (treatment A) and (2) the institute series plus coaching during the school year by an in-school reading specialist, with coaches trained by the Consortium for Reading Excellence (CORE) (treatment B).